grg8/schulwiki/README.md

             Create the repository for a wiki to sync from.

         server NAME PORT
-            Print server config to STDOUT.
+            Create http server configuration if not existing.

         sync NAME
             Sync from repo to running wiki.